Sheikh Shahidul Islam: Career

 During the Bangladesh liberation war of 1971, Islam was trained in Dehradun and returned to Bangladesh to lead a platoon of Mujib Bahini.
 He was appointed as Chief of Greater Faridpur region.

 In 1973, Islam was elected as the President of Bangladesh Chatra League.
 Following formation of Bakshal in 1975, he was nominated as the Secretary General of its students wing Jatiya Chhatra League.

 Islam joined Jatiya Party in 1983 and was the founding President of its Youth wing Jatiyo Jubo Shanghati.
 In 1985, President Hussain Mohammad Ershad inducted him into the cabinet as deputy minister of Youth and Sports.
 In 1987, he was appointed as Minister of Public Works and in 1988, he was appointed as Minister of Education.
 During his period as Minister of Education, Islam was the first to introduce free education for women in Bangladesh.
 He also founded the Bangladesh National University and introduced private University concept in Bangladesh.
 In May 1990, He was appointed as Minister for Jute, a role he held till the cabinet was dissolved in December 1990.

 Since 2008, Islam is the secretary general of the Jatiya Party fraction led by Anwar Hossain Manju.

 Islam is a regular participant of different talk shows in different Bangladeshi TV channels.
 He is a regular contributor in Tritiyo Matra.

 Personal life

-Islam's uncle was the first president of Bangladesh Sheikh Mujibur Rahman.
+Islam's uncle was the first president of Bangladesh Bangabandhu Sheikh Mujibur Rahman.
 He is married to Yasmin.